 The station was established in December 1955.
 It is the logistics hub of the U.S. Antarctic Program, with a harbor, landing strips on sea ice and shelf ice, and a helicopter pad.
 Its 85 or so buildings range in size from a small radio shack to large, three-story structures.
 Repair facilities, dormitories, administrative buildings, a firehouse, power plant, water distillation plant, wharf, stores, clubs, warehouses, and the first class Crary Lab are linked by above-ground water, sewer, telephone, and power lines.

 NSF chalet and the Admiral Byrd Memorial.
 (NSF photo by Brien Barnett)

 Recorded temperature extremes have been as low as minus 50 degrees Centigrade and as high as plus 8 degrees Centigrade.
 Annual mean is minus 18 degrees Centigrade; monthly mean temperatures range from minus 3 degrees Centigrade in January to minus 28 degrees Centigrade in August.

 Drifting snow can accumulate about 1.5 meters per year, although the station becomes snow-free in summer.
 Average wind is about 5.1 meters per second; a gust of 52 meters per second was recorded in July 1968.

-Research is performed at and near McMurdo in aeronomy and astrophysics, biology and medicine, geology and geophysics, glaciology and glacial geology, and ocean and climate systems.
+Scientific research is performed at and near McMurdo in aeronomy, astrophysics and geospace sciences, biology and ecosystems, geology and geophysics, glaciology, geomorphology, ice cores, and ocean and climate systems.
 Participants of the Antarctic Artists and Writers Program also work at sites near McMurdo Station.